In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

 Logan can ask around his network.
 He can find out who needs social media services.
 He can link those people up with Steve.
 No cold calling required!

 Steve simply needs to follow through on the opportunities and do great work for his clients.
 The Peg Method shows how this is totally doable.

 We overcome what looks like a huge problem with an asset that makes it melt away.
 By adding just four clients, he’ll earn the extra $20,000 he needs to top $100,000 in annual income.

 Even cooler, Steve could set himself up to be self-employed doing something he’s passionate about.
 And all because he recognizes that Logan—an asset—can help him overcome one of his biggest obstacles.

-Do you see how the Peg Method gets you to think creatively about the assets you already have?
-It even gives you ideas for more assets you need to acquire.
+See how the Peg Method gets us to think creatively about the assets we already have?
+It even gives us ideas for more assets we need to acquire.
 Imagine what could happen for Steve if he had two, three, or five well-connected friends like Logan!

-I could keep going, but I think at this point you can see how to do The Peg Method.
-Simply write down…
+I could keep going, but I think at this point everyone can see how to use The Peg Method.

-- Everything you have that can help you (Assets)
+- Everything we have that can help you (Assets)